 Seattle, WA 98195

 Select from the following:

-Dr. Cangelosi's research focuses on pathogen detection in clinical and environmental samples, and epidemiology of infectious diseases.
-Working in both the public and private sectors, his research teams have generated 10 patents and over 75 publications in relevant areas including tuberculosis (TB) and related diseases, food- and water-borne pathogens, and healthcare-associated infections.
+My research focuses on pathogen detection in clinical and environmental samples, and epidemiology of infectious diseases.
+Working in both the public and private sectors, my research teams have generated 10 patents and over 75 publications in relevant areas including tuberculosis (TB) and related diseases, food- and water-borne pathogens, and COVID-19.
 These activities share a strong emphasis on translation and global health impact.

-Aspects of Dr. Cangelosi's research have resulted in diagnostic product launches and company start-ups.
-Recently he led a U.S. – South African consortium to validate oral swab analysis (OSA) as a highly novel, non-invasive means to diagnose TB in adults and children.
-In other consortia he has developed point-of-care diagnostic devices for TB.
-He has led or co-led IRB-approved human subject protocols for infectious disease sample acquisition in Washington, Oregon, Florida, Bangladesh, South Africa, and Kenya.
+Aspects of my research have resulted in diagnostic product launches and company start-ups.
+Currently we lead two U.S. – South African consortia to validate oral swab analysis (OSA) as a highly novel, non-invasive means to diagnose TB and COVID-19 in adults and children.
+In other consortia we have developed point-of-care diagnostic devices for TB.
+I have led or co-led IRB-approved human subject protocols for infectious disease sample acquisition in Washington, Oregon, Florida, Bangladesh, South Africa, Uganda, and Kenya.

-Dr. Cangelosi teaches Environmental Health courses on environmental change, microbiomes, and environmental pathogens.
-He has mentored over 25 graduate and undergraduate students.
+I teach Environmental Health courses on environmental change, microbiomes, and environmental pathogens.
+I have mentored over 25 graduate and undergraduate students

 - PhD (University of California (Davis))

 - Diarrheal Diseases